TedTschopp/The-Marchen-Engine/index.md

 available at game and hobby stores (you'll need two at a minimum, but more is better); and a pencil and some paper.

+## Iconography

+⚅ - The Dice Symbol is used to indicate how the results of rolling the dice are modified.
+For example, ⚅-3 means you will add a negative three (3) to any dice roll associated with resolving that situation.
+Another example, ⚅+2 means you will add a positive three (#) to any dice roll associated with resolving that situation.
+While the symbol here is that of a six-sided die, that does not necessarily mean that the resolution calls for a six-sided die.
+The symbol is used to indicate dice rolling, not which type.

+σ – This symbol (a lower-case Sigma) indicates that dice have been rolled and you are now determining the resulting category the result belongs in belongs in.
+These results will be a number from -4 to +4.

+± % – This symbol (plus or minus a percentage) indicates that the dice have been rolled and you are now determining the resulting category the result belongs in.
+These results will be a percentage from 400% to 25%.
+This is used many times to modify the amount of time or the amount of profit from a resulting transaction based on the skills involved in making that resolution take place.

+💪 – The Flexed Biceps emoji will be used for a characters Physical Aspect.

+⏱ – The stopwatch symbol represents an Ounce or a Round or a Combat round.
+This is 7.5 seconds in length and is a historical term used to describe a twelfth (<sup>1</sup>/<sub>12</sub>) of a moment.
+A moment was 90 seconds or <sup>1</sup>/<sub>40</sub> of an hour.
+Onces could be broken down into what was called Atoms of time or
+<sup>1</sup>/<sub>47th</sub> of a Once.
+This atom of time is the amount
+of time an eye takes to twinkle or as they say: In the twinkling of an eye.

 ## The Core Task Resolution System

 The Märchen Engine uses a core task resolution system to resolve